 Ricardo Ramirez, BSIT, LVN, is a clinical informaticist at CHRISTUS Health in San Antonio, TX.

 Lilliana Saucedo, RN, MSN, is the director of health informatics at CHRISTUS Health in San Antonio, TX.

 Luke Webster, MD, is the chief medical officer, Jvion Inc., in Atlanta GA.

-John A. Gillean, MD, is the executive vice president and chief clinical officer at CHRISTUS Health in San Antonio, TX.
+John A. Gillean, MD, is the executive vice president and chief clinical officer at CHRISTUS Health in Irving, TX.